-Dating violence is committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim.
-The existence of such a relationship shall be determined based on a consideration of the following factors:
+Dating violence is committed by a person who is or has been in a social relationship of a romantic or intimate nature with another person.
+The existence of such a relationship shall be determined based on consideration of the following factors: length of relationship, type of relationship, and frequency of interaction between the persons involved in the relationship.

-- Length of the relationship

-- Type of relationship

-- Frequency of interaction between the persons involved in the relationship.

 Dating violence includes, but is not limited to, sexual or physical abuse or the threat of such abuse.
 Dating violence does not include acts that meet the definition of domestic violence.